Vikas131/Data-Engineering-Projects/Weather_data_ETL_project/readme.md

 ## Workflow Details

-1. **Extract & Load**
+### 1. Orchestration
+- The entire pipeline is orchestrated by **Apache Airflow**, which schedules and monitors all steps automatically.
+- Airflow triggers the data ingestion and transformation tasks, including running the dbt container for transformations.

+### 2. Extract & Load
-   - `extract.py` fetches weather data from the Weatherstack API.
+- `api_request.py` fetches weather data from the Weatherstack API, using the API key stored within the script.
-   - `insert_data.py` stores the raw JSON into Postgres (`raw_data` table).

-2. **Transform**
-   - dbt reads raw data from Postgres, cleans and structures it.
+- `insert_data.py` connects to Postgres via **psycopg2**, creates the `dev.raw_weather_data` table if it doesn’t exist, and inserts the raw JSON data fetched by `api_request.py`.

+### 3. Transform
+- `sources.yml` defines the structure and column names for `dev.raw_weather_data`, serving as the blueprint for dbt transformations.
+- `stg_weather_data` is created by cleaning, deduplicating, and standardizing the raw data.
-   - Creates two analytics-ready tables:
+- Two analytics-ready tables (data marts) are generated:
   - `daily_average` → aggregates daily weather metrics
   - `weather_report` → curated dataset for reporting and dashboards

-3. **Visualize**
+### 4. Visualize
-   - Apache Superset connects to Postgres and builds interactive dashboards using the two data marts.
+- Apache Superset connects to Postgres and builds interactive dashboards using the daily_average and weather_report tables.

-4. **Orchestration**
-   - Apache Airflow schedules and monitors all steps automatically.